aleshaleksey/fansys23/08-spell-list.md

 **Special**: "True Geomancy" is a legendary magic.
 It is a fragment of the forces that shaped the earth when it was created.

-- All entities aligned to elemental earth are immune to "immobilised" effect of this spell, but not others.
+- All entities aligned to elemental earth are immune to "immobilised" effect of this spell.
 - The spot where it is cast forever resonates with an aura of [spiritual, earth and divine] energies.
 Mortals born in those lands might be aligned in some way with elemental earth.
 - Even after the spell has dissipated it leaves echoes behind.
 Fissures (as caused by the ["Rift"](#rift) spell) may spontaneously spring up.
 Likewise lesser elements may be drawn to the spot.
 This can continue for 108 years if it was cast locally and a millennium if it was cast globally.